skagedal/skagedal.github.io/_posts/2018-08-04-bottom-sheet.markdown

 ## Conclusion

 I think that the technique I have described here is a pretty nice way to get the desired behavior, although there are a few hoops you have to jump through.
 Architecturally, there are some things that we might want to improve.
-It would be nice could contain everything about the bottom sheet in the BottomSheetContainerViewController – currently we need to do some stuff in the table view controller itself.
-While we could refactor some things, it seems difficult to make the table view controller completely ignorant of the fact that it's used as a bottom sheet.
+It would be nice if we could contain everything about the bottom sheet in the BottomSheetContainerViewController – currently we need to do handle stuff in the table view controller itself.
+While we could refactor some things, it seems difficult however to make the table view controller completely ignorant of the fact that it's used as a bottom sheet, since we have to hook into some scroll view delegate methods.

+A caveat is that, while I have successfully used this technique in a production app used by many, the variant I have presented here is not battle-tested code and may have issues.
+There aren't many lines of code here; please feel free to use and adapt them however you like.
+And do send me any feedback or alternative approaches.

 ---